pascalpp/FreeRuler/README.md

 # Free Ruler

-A ruler application for Mac OS X
+A ruler application for macOS.

 ![icon_512x512](https://user-images.githubusercontent.com/1355312/57780292-f0c4b880-76f5-11e9-8933-36ab3bfccb14.png)

 ### Features

 - Horizontal and vertical rulers.
+- Pull on the ends of the rulers to lengthen (or shorten) them.
 - Choose from units: pixels, millimeters, or inches (press U to cycle).
 - Float rulers above other applications (press F to toggle).
 - Move windows independently or as a group (press G to toggle).